laytan/odin-http/README.md

 - `sudo apt-get install openssl libssl-dev`
 - `apk add openssl openssl-libs-static`

+## Performance

+Some small benchmarks have been done in the comparisons directory.

+Best performance is currently on Linux because it is the only multithreaded platform, still, the other platforms are faster than a lot of other single-threaded implementations.
+Once I know the API is good on Linux and how I want the multithreading to work I will add it to the other platforms.

 ## IO implementations

 MacOS uses kqueue, Linux uses io_uring and Windows currently uses threading (which when compared to others is slow),